Complexia/github-browser/README.md

 The buttons on top and bottom of the page, for pagination functionality, work by altering the counter (useState) of the top level component, and the count is then passed as a prop to the function getData which fetches data from the API using axios and uses the count parameter for page number.

-I did not make the page number persist a page refresh because it was not a requirement.
-Adding the count to localStorage would do it, and if it was neccesary, I could add this feature.

-If I had more time, I could add a better pagination system where user could navigate to a specific page, go back to the first page, choose how many items per page to display, and so on.
-I would also cache recently fetched data, so that when user goes to a page he previously visited the API call is not made redunduntly.
+Fun todos: a better pagination system where user could navigate to a specific page, go back to the first page, choose how many items per page to display, and so on.
+Also cache recently fetched data, so that when user goes to a page he previously visited the API call is not made redunduntly.